ZJU-REAL/Awesome-GUI-Agents/README.md

 Mobile-Agent-v3: Foundamental Agents for GUI Automation

 ### GUI Navigation Benchmark
+2025-09: MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents

 2025-08: UI-NEXUS: Atomic-to-Compositional Generalization for Mobile Agents with A New Benchmark and Scheduling System

 2025-07: MMBENCH-GUI: HIERARCHICAL MULTI-PLATFORM EVALUATION FRAMEWORK FOR GUI AGENTS